-As a first preparatory step, the researchers will set up the various stations of the Ice Camp, lay out a network of paths between them and install, power lines from the Polarstern to supply electricity to the stations as well as data cables to transfer all collected data back to the ship.
+As a first preparatory step, the researchers set up the various stations of the Ice Camp, laying out a network of paths between them and installing power lines from the Polarstern to supply electricity to the stations as well as data cables to transfer all collected data back to the ship.
 Artificial lights are prone to influence the ecosystem both on and below the ice, which is illuminated only by the moon and the stars during the Polar Night.
-This is why researchers will determine a large dark zone, in which they have to rely on infrared light exclusively to enable the observation of natural conditions with as little interference as possible.
+This is why researchers determined a large dark zone, in which they had to rely on infrared light exclusively to enable the observation of natural conditions with as little interference as possible.

-In this way, marine and ice biologists can collect water samples, use the ROV’s cameras to observe organisms below the ice, or even use nets to collect them for further study at the ice camp or on board the Polarstern.
+In this way, marine and ice biologists were able to collect water samples, use the ROV’s cameras to observe organisms below the ice, or even employ nets to collect them for further study at the ice camp or on board the Polarstern.
 Whereas research ships most often rely on a multibeam echosounder to emit sound waves and use the reflected echoes to map the seafloor, ROVs send their sound waves upwards, allowing them to measure the contours and underside of the ice.
 This way, they share new images of the virtually unknown world below the ice of the Arctic Ocean with each dive.

-In addition, the researchers will use drones packed with scientific instruments to expand the observational area beyond the central ice floe and also to collect samples from different atmospheric layers above the ice.
-These samples will then be analysed on the Polarstern or, after the expedition, in the researchers’ home laboratories on land.
+In addition, the researchers used drones packed with scientific instruments to expand the observational area beyond the central ice floe and also to collect samples from different atmospheric layers above the ice.
+These samples were then analysed on the Polarstern or, after the expedition, in the researchers’ home laboratories on land.
 However, all this data is of little use to the researchers unless they determine precisely where it was gathered.
 On an ice floe that is relatively solid, but nevertheless drifting on the Arctic Ocean, a satellite positioning system alone simply isn’t enough.
-This is why, at the very beginning, the MOSAiC researchers will define certain reference points on the ice which they’ll use to project a virtual net with a 100-metre grid spacing over the old and, later, the new ice, allowing the locations of the individual measurements to be precisely determined.
-The coordinates of these points will be continually verified via satellite positioning.
-Taken together, the two values will show precisely where on the ice floe - and in fact on the planet - each measurement was taken.
+This is why, at the very beginning, the MOSAiC researchers defined certain reference points on the ice which they used to project a virtual net with a 100-metre grid spacing over the old and, later, the new ice, allowing the locations of the individual measurements to be precisely determined.
+The coordinates of these points were continually verified via satellite positioning.
+Taken together, the two values show(ed) precisely where on the ice floe - and in fact on the planet - each measurement was taken.